HubbleCommand/HubbleCommand.github.io/_posts/2024-08-02-tools-tips.md

 [Taiga](https://taiga.io/) is a good tool for project management.
 It's an open source, self-hostable, better version of Jira & GitHub issues.

+[Affinity](https://www.affinity.studio/) is for graphic design, photo editing, and page layout.
+Also free.

 ## Apps